FidelusAleksander/ghcertified/content/questions/admin/question-004.md

 ---
 question: "Which of the following issues can GitHub Support help resolve?
-(Choose three.)"
+(Choose four.)"
 archetype: "questions"
 title: "Question 004"
 draft: false